Adi-Vat/Excursions/z8Assembler_v2/README.md

 ## Implementation details
 It is a case insensistive two-pass assembler.
 ### First Pass
-Collect labels/variables and store them in a lookup table
+Collects labels/variables and stores them in a lookup table

 ### Second Pass
-Parse instructions into machine code, replacing labels/variables with their absolute addresses The assembler decides addressing mode of an instruction from context.
+Parses instructions into machine code, replacing labels/variables with their absolute addresses.
+The assembler decides addressing mode of an instruction from context.
 Each instruction maps onto multiple opcodes.
 When writing code, the parent instruction is used. `0xFF` is an invalid opcode.